trinodb/trino/docs/src/main/sphinx/security/oauth2.rst

      - The public identifier of the Trino client.
    * - ``http-server.authentication.oauth2.client-secret``
      - The secret used to authorize Trino client with the authorization server.
-   * - ``http-server.authentication.oauth2.audience``
+   * - ``http-server.authentication.oauth2.additional-audiences``
-     - The audience of a JSON Web Token is used as the target audience of an access token requested by the Trino coordinator as well as the required audience of an access token included in user requests to the coordinator.
+     - Additional audiences to trust in addition to the client ID which is always a trusted audience.
    * - ``http-server.authentication.oauth2.scopes``
      - Scopes requested by the server during the authorization challenge.
 See: https://tools.ietf.org/html/rfc6749#section-3.3